Learn how easy it is to create an event-driven flow that is triggered by a new message in Slack so that you can perform an action in another app.

 Note: This tutorial assumes that you have signed up for free or trial accounts for Slack and MailChimp, or that you have business accounts.

 /contact followed by their email address in Slack it automatically adds their email address to a MailChimp campaign list.
-This is great because you also wanted to encourage prospective attendees to sign up to your Slack team and by doing this they can also add themselves to your mailing list.
+This is great because you also wanted to encourage prospective attendees to sign up to your Slack team and by doing this they can also add themselves to your mailing list without any effort.
 The attendees are doing your work for you!

 If you have already connected Slack and MailChimp to App Connect, the steps to create and test the integration flow in this tutorial should take only a few minutes.